 “Creativity is inventing, experimenting, growing, taking risks, breaking rules, making mistakes, and having fun.” — Mary Lou Cook

 I re-purpose stuff.
 I primarily use materials left from rehabbing our 120+ year old houses.
 There are oodles of vintage wood many rehab-ers toss out as scrap, especially the raw stuff from the plaster walls: lath.
-I love it, so raw and rustic.
+I love it.

 Included are those cute, interestingly shaped porcelain parts from replacing knob and tube electrical.
 Buckets of them.
 As I awoke one morning, several ideas in the form of images, popped into my head.